foxystyle/flightmap/README.md

 ## Next to do

+- [ ] Data per request rather than loading whole API all at once
 - [ ] Map colors
 - [ ] Interactive SVG Map to display data
 - [ ] Responsive versions